sybrew/the-seo-framework/readme.txt

 	* You can no longer select the primary term for taxonomies that aren't supported (not publicly viewable or otherwise disabled via the TSF interface).
 	* The primary term selector now loads in graciously and no longer bounces the interface on reload; these improvements are especially noticable with slower server connections.
 	* The "Remove the site name?" toggle no longer stretches its label on term edit, preventing accidental clicks.
+	* When you select or remove an image via the image editor, the input URL field no longer animates--we found this to be annoying, especially since we added other image input field cues (like the on-hover preview card) since its inception.
+	* When you remove an image set via the image editor, the removal button now fades out twice as quickly, so it is more in line with the rest of the interface's animation timing.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.